-Admiration and surprise arise when looking at the Jaguar logo.
+Admiration and surprise arise upon seeing the Jaguar logo.
 The brand’s cars are stylish and cool.
-The emblem promises a quick start, speed, and stamina—perfect for traveling without borders.
+The emblem promises a quick start, speed, and stamina perfect for traveling without borders.

 Meaning and History

-William Lyons, the creator of SS Cars Limited, registered the name Jaguar Cars Ltd back in 1938, but that time did not come until 1945.
+William Lyons, the creator of SS Cars Limited, registered the name Jaguar Cars Ltd in 1938, but it did not come into effect until 1945.
 In the post-war period, the abbreviation “SS” was associated with the Nazi organization of the same name, so a rebranding was decided at the shareholders’ meeting.
-Simultaneously, the line of cars became known as Jaguar without the prefix “SS” and changed its old abstract logo to a jumping predator’s image.
+Simultaneously, the line of cars was known as Jaguar without the “SS” prefix, and it replaced its old abstract logo with an image of a leaping predator.
 This symbol was drawn from the bonnet mascot that appeared in 1938.

 The first figurine was unsuccessful: William Lyons compared it to a cat driven off the fence.
 To create an “anatomically correct” version, the company owner entrusted the development of the radiator decoration to the sculptor Bill Rankin.
 The mascot was perfected by automotive illustrator Frederick Gordon Crosby and introduced in 1938.
 It also became the basis for most of Jaguar’s emblems.